blindnet-io/product-management/README.md

 ## Specification

 Specifications are important part of blindnet product development.
 To learn more about our product specification process, see the [specification section](./specifications/) of this repository.

----

-> :information_source: **NOTE**
->
-> Each product version is named after the person that has contributed the highest number of Issues implemented into that version.
-> The list of versions for each product can be found [here](https://docs.google.com/spreadsheets/d/1IPDMv1cJISbsn_z2uGiskMN92HbGMSpZKmGzr1FhLvo/edit?usp=sharing).